datacarpentry/python-socialsci/_episodes/01-Introduction to Python.md

 ![Jupyter_notebook_list](../fig/Python_jupyter_6.png)

-When you create a notebook from the `New` option the new notebook will be displayed in a new browser and look like this.
+When you create a notebook from the `New` option the new notebook will be displayed in a new browser tab and look like this.

 ![Jupyter_notebook](../fig/Python_jupyter_7.png)